oxagast/Franklin/README.md

 `/set franklin_server_info [str]` | A brief user defined outline of what each server the bot is connected to is about, injected into the contextual prelude.
 `/set franklin_google_gtag [str]` | This is your google analytics G- tag id, for tracking the generated webpages.
 `/set franklin_asshat_threshold [float]` | This should be an floating point number from around 6 to 9, and is the kick threshold.
+`/set franklin_txid_chans [#chan1 #chan2]` | This is a list of channels where the Transactional Identification should be appended to the end of message.
+The channels should be seperated by spaces.

 **Debugging**